OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Predicting_Student_Well_Being/data/README.md

 In the Tasmanian dataset, we
 -	count number of negative behaviors recorded of a student during a specific timeframe;
 -	count actions taken against the student during a specific timeframe.

-### Note: We are currently working on releasing a sample of test data for other technical assets to consume.